RealityShard/RealityShard/README.md

 _Also consider the LICENSE document from this repo._

-**This repository is to store all the most necessary software components of this framework, which are:**

- - The common interfaces can be found in the [Shardlet](https://github.com/RealityShard/Shardlet) project.
- - The implementation can be found in the [Container](https://github.com/RealityShard/Container) and [Network](https://github.com/RealityShard/Network) projects.

-**These are not included here, because they are either tools or non-source-code repositories:**
+**These other repos are not included here, because they are either tools or non-source-code projects:**

  - The documentation and other written stuff can be found in the [Documentation](https://github.com/RealityShard/Documentation) project.
  - A production environment application can be found in the [ProductionEnvironment](https://github.com/RealityShard/ProductionEnvironment) project.